Starias22/BI-and-Data-Warehousing-Solution-for-E-commerce/README.md

 ![Data Warehouse Design](./resources/images/softcartRelationships.png)

 ### [Task 3](./tasks/task3.md): Create a BI dashboard:

-- Create a barchart of quarterly sales of cell phones
+- Create a line chart of total sales per month over all years
-- Craete a piechart of sales of electronic goods by category
+- Create a piechart of sales by category
-- Create a line chart of total sales per month for a given year
+- Create a barchart of quarterly sales of books

 Here is a screenshoot of the dashboard